 Three bodies of equal masses can execute a surprisingly simple periodic planar motion chasing each other along a highly symmetric figure-8 closed orbit.
 This dynamically stable motion was probably first mentioned by C. Moore (Braids in Classical Dynamics, Phys.
 Rev. Lett.
-70, 3675 – 3679, 1993) and described recently in detail by A. Chenciner and R. Montgomery (A remarkable periodic solution of the three body problem in the case of equal masses.: click here to see their paper in the Web).
+70, 3675 – 3679, 1993) and described recently in detail by A. Chenciner and R. Montgomery (A remarkable periodic solution of the three body problem in the case of equal masses.
+Annals of Mathematics, 152 (2000), 881 – 901 ( click here to see their paper on the Web).

 The motion is characterized by zero angular momentum and a very rich symmetry pattern.
 Starting from the collinear configuration, the bodies exactly reproduce this configuration after a certain time interval T, during which each body traces one and the same closed figure-8 curve.
 After T/3 time interval (one-third of the total period), the bodies again occur on the same straight line as in the initial configuration, but in a different order.
 There is one more (symmetric) straight line on which the bodies simultaneously occur in T/6 time interval after the first collinear configuration.
 In the meantime (after T/12) the bodies occur in an isosceles triangular configuration.